swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 > Note that the array of differences is shorter by one element (length 6).
 >
 > When calling `numpy.diff` with a multi-dimensional array, an `axis` argument may
-> be passed to the function to specify which axis that the function would process.
+> be passed to the function to specify which axis to process.
+When applying
-> When applying `numpy.diff` to our 2D inflammation array `data`, which axis
-> would we specify?
+> `numpy.diff` to our 2D inflammation array `data`, which axis would we specify?
 >
 > > ## Solution
 > > Since the row axis (0) is patients, it does not make sense to get the